ZX-80/Channel-F-Images/README.md

 # Packet Overview

 Packets serve as hardware descriptors, providing information on what hardware the game expects to be present.
-ROM packets are special, as they provides the data that is (or would be) present in the on-board ROM.
+Some packets are special, as they provides the data that is (or would be) present in the on-board ROM / NVRAM.

 # Packet Header